kmroczek11/School-projects/README.md

-# Szkolne projekty
+# School Projects
-Każdy projekt coś wniósł w moje umiejętności.
-W każdym z folderów z projektami umieściłem plik readme.

-Chronologia projektów:
+This repository contains some of the projects which I have created when I was in a technical college.

+## Projects Timeline:
-1. Projekt strony internetowej
+* Projekt strony internetowej
-2. Statki
+* Statki
-3. Piętnastka
+* Piętnastka
-4. Dratewka
+* Dratewka
-5. Żużel
+* Żużel
-6. Labirynt
+* Labirynt
-7. MP3 Player
+* MP3 Player
-8. Checkers
+* Checkers
-9. Lego Builder
+* Lego Builder